fhopeman/justlazy/README.md

 Furthermore you can run `grunt server` to call the jasmine runner in your browser [localhost:9999](http://localhost:9999)

 ## Contributing
-Just feel free to contribute.
+Just feel free to contribute..